-Fix AirPods Connected But No Sound on MacBook Pro -macOS Big Sur, Catalina
+Fix AirPods Connected But No Sound on MacBook Pro -macOS Ventura, Monterey or earlier

 - So if your AirPods are connected but no sound on MacBook Pro, let us try to fix it by disconnecting and reconnecting to MacBook Pro and other alternatives.

 Go to System Preferences of MacBook Pro and click Bluetooth.
 At first Turn Off Bluetooth and Turn On Bluetooth and hover the mouse to the AirPods and click on X.